 Earls Court community engagement includes regular community events at the Earls Court Project Room.
 Families are able to participate in a range of activities, view models and presentations on the Earls Court development and ask questions of Capco representatives.
-Activities in 2017 included bird-box making, a Lego construction site, a summer barbecue with live music and a Christmas open day with a wreath-making workshop.
+Activities in 2018 included Easter egg decorating, bunting designing, hand-held windmill decorating and flower crown arranging and a Christmas open day with a wreath-making workshop.

-Capco continues to fund additional security for the Covent Garden estate following an increase in the national security threat level.
+Capco continues to fund additional security for the Covent Garden estate due to the high national security threat level.
 This includes 24-hour monitoring of CCTV and extensive patrolling of the estate throughout the day and night.

 Apple Market Challenge

 The hugely successful Apple Market Challenge, run in conjunction with sixth form students at a Business Enterprise School, Ursuline High School Wimbledon, entered its twelfth year during 2018 and has involved over 6,700 children since its inception in 2006.
 Pupils from 10 schools, including both the Covent Garden primary schools, presented products that could be sold from the Apple Market in the Covent Garden Market Building.

 Capco supported an Architectural Association School of Architecture project with pupils from St. Joseph’s primary school, Covent Garden.
 The project focused on the Victorian era of design, the Great Fire of London and the Roman Empire.

 Covent Garden’s Head Gardener undertook a planting and gardening workshop with children from St Joseph’s primary school.